dalibor/dalibornasevic.com/posts/013-my-new-job-at-siyelo.md

 date: 2010-09-23 22:30:00 +0200
 author: Dalibor Nasevic
 tags: [job, personal]
+summary: "Changes on my processional plan, got a new job at Siyelo."
 ---

 Several changes happened on my professional plan in the last few months, and I didn't have the time to update my blog.
 But, here is the chance for doing that.